aaron-c-jones/tahamonfared.github.io/_posts/2016-12-26-EM-Algorithm-Missing.md

 [3,] 2.652180  4.990744 7.245354
 ~~~

-I would say that's pretty off from the population variables we provided for producing our data, contrary to the EM algorithm outputs.
+I would say that's a bit off from the population variables we provided for producing our data, contrary to the EM algorithm outputs.